viamrobotics/docs/docs/tutorials/slam.md

 You might have an RGB dataset already saved in your `data_dir/data` directory from running SLAM in live mode.
 If not, don't worry!
 You can download our dataset: <a href="https://storage.googleapis.com/viam-labs-datasets/data.zip" target="_blank">Viam Office Hallway 1 - RGBD</a>.

-In case that you downloaded our dataset, and assuming that the zip file is now located in your `~/Downloads` folder, you can copy/paste it into your Pi by running the following command:
+If you downloaded our dataset, and assuming that the zip file is now located in your `~/Downloads` folder, you can copy/paste it into your Pi by running the following command:

 ```bash
 scp ~/Downloads/data.zip YOUR_USERNAME@YOUR_RPI_NAME.local:~/.